mafintosh/streamx/README.md

 It also error handles the streams provided and destroys both streams if either of them fail.

-#### No more object mode
+#### All streams are both binary and object mode streams

-Instead a `map` function can be provided to map your input data into buffers or other formats.
+A `map` function can be provided to map your input data into buffers or other formats.
 To indicate how much buffer space each data item takes an `byteLength` function can be provided as well.

+This removes the need for two modes of streams.

 #### Simplicity